BodenAI/BodenAVMDataset/README.md

 ## How to Download

-* Dwonload links for 2k sample images and annotations
+* Download links for 2k sample images and annotations
   * Baidu Cloud
   * Google Cloud
 * Download remaining 18K images and annotations: